 - There is no NWCG certificate of completion associated with this online course.

 This self-paced math course refreshers firefighters' knowledge of basic math concepts and tools necessary for making math calculations in the field.
 Topics include calculating tank volumes and flow rates, determining pump pressure and friction loss, understanding maps and location coordinates, and estimating slope.
 Additionally, the course presents information on calculating flame length, flame height, midflame windspeed, and other variables related to wildland firefighting efforts.

 This site is best viewed using Firefox® 3.0 or greater or Microsoft® Internet Explorer 7.0 or greater.
-An Adobe® Flash player is required to display some multimedia elements.

 HOW DOES IT WORK?